molpopgen/fwdpy11/doc/pages/ts.rst

     individial_zero_md = eval(ts.tables.individuals[0].metadata)
     print(individial_zero_md)

 Note that it is only straightforward to get the first metadata record out!
-The metadata are encoded as a big binary string.
+The metadata columns are encoded as a big binary blobs.
 The tree sequence objects contain sets of vectors describing the *offset* of each metadata record, which is the location of the start of each metadata record.
-Let's see how to use this and get the distribution of selection
+Thus, to access each record, you need to know its :math:`[start,end)` position in the blob.
+Let's see how to use this and get the distribution of selection coefficients:
-coefficients:

 .. ipython:: python
     :okexcept: